 High Value Home

-Dwellings with a coverage of $300,000 or higher are designated as high value homes.
-This ensures that your valuables are given extra consideration and items such as silver, jewelry, watches and furs receive special limits higher than those found in a regular home policy.
+Dwellings with a coverage of $300,000 or higher are designated as high-value homes.
+This ensures that your valuables are given extra consideration and items such as silver, jewelry, watches and furs receive special limits, which are higher than those found in a regular home policy.
 The coverage provided is broader than that of a standard home.
 Home and personal property are both insured for all losses, except those which are specifically excluded.
 With this policy, you will receive up to $1,000 coverage for food spoilage or losses caused by electrical interruptions, including blackouts.
-Travelers will pay up to $500 for lock replacements in the event that your house keys are lost or stolen.
+As one example of 'special' insurance coverage, Travelers will pay up to $500 for lock replacements in the event that your house keys are lost or stolen.